yangeorget/nucs/docs/source/variables_domains.rst

      - 0
      - 3

-In NUCS, the n-queens problem is indeed constructed as follows:
+In NuCS, the n-queens problem is indeed constructed as follows:

 .. code-block:: python